Tolsa/forest-doc/_includes/express-sequelize/analytics.md

 ## Creating a Chart

-Forest provides a straightforward UI to configure step-by-step the charts you want.
+Forest provides a straightforward UI to configure the charts you want.

+### Simple mode

 The only information the UI needs to handle such charts is:

 - 1 collection
 - 1 aggregate function (count, sum, ...)